 This all-inclusive programme includes:

-- Transportation to and from the ‘practical’ sites (barge, lab and port)
+transportation to and from the ‘practical’ sites (barge, lab and oil terminal)

 Even for those who have been in the industry for many years, this course offers something really special.

 In order to provide and safeguard the right attention, groups will not exceed 20 attendees